-- (1) This Agreement is binding to employers and employees of the industry effective from 1 March 2019 or date to be determined by the Minister but not earlier than 1 March 2019. - (2) This Agreement shall become binding on non party employers and employees once it is extended by the Minister of Labour in terms Section 32 of the Act from a date determined by the Minister until 28 February 2022.
+- (1) This Agreement is binding to employers and employees of the industry effective from 1 March 2024 or date to be determined by the Minister but not earlier than 1 March 2024 until 28 February 2025. - (2) This Agreement shall become binding on non-party employers and employees once it is extended by the Minister of Employment and Labour in terms Section 32 of the Act from a date determined by the Minister but not earlier than 1 March 2024 until 28 February 2025.